Our Team in the Field

 Dr. David Evans is Curator, Vertebrate Palaeontology at the ROM and Assistant Professor of Ecology and Evolutionary Biology at U of T. He has lead dinosaur digs in South Africa and around the world for the ROM, including the one we will visit.More > UPCOMING TOURS >

 Deb Kozlowski is the founder and owner of Deb K Fitness, which helps men and women over the age of 60 reach (and surpass) their health and wellness goals.
 Making a difference in people’s lives is very important to Deb.
-She does it in her practice and now will have the ability to maintain it as a trip leader for WTN.More > UPCOMING TOURS >
+She does it in her practice and now will have the ability to maintain it as a trip leader for WTN.More > NO UPCOMING TOURS AT THIS TIME.

 Debbie Ross, founder of Womens Travel Network has been providing travel services to her customers for over 30 years.
 Her travel around the globe has been extensive.
 Be it relaxing holidays, trekking or sports related, she has first hand knowledge of many varied travel experiences.More > UPCOMING TOURS >